 Firewalls are arguably the “granddaddy” technology of the current IT security world.
 In the late 1980s, the earliest firewalls were little more than filtering rule sets on routers.
 As more organizations connected to the Internet in the early to mid-90s, the demand for firewalls evolved and companies like DEC, Raptor and TIS introduced commercial products.
 These early firewalls monitored connections for what were, at the time, the most popular application-layer protocols: FTP, Gopher, SMTP (email), and Telnet.

 Around the mid-90s, something interesting happened to the firewall market.
-A massive debate erupted around which technology implementation was more secure for network perimeter firewalls: Stateful protocol filtering (sometimes referred to a
+A massive debate erupted around which technology implementation was more secure for network perimeter firewalls: Stateful protocol filtering (sometimes referred to a multilayer stateful inspection or “MLSI”) or application proxy gateways?
+While stateful inspection firewalls checked source IP, destination IP and port, application proxy firewalls were privy to the entire transaction and could be configured with more granular, context-based rules to examine types of activities within the application protocol stream.

 So who won the late 90s firewall battle?
 No contest, stateful inspection, right?
 But did it really?
 What’s at the center of the “next generation” of firewalls?
 It’s granular, tunable application awareness: one of the major selling points for application proxy firewalls back in 90s.
 Admittedly, the level of application awareness that organizations want in 2012 differs considerably from what they wanted 20 years ago.
 As a firewall admin back then, I never dreamed of needing to filter Mafia Wars 2 traffic out of the Facebook stream through a Google Chrome browser.
 But like their predecessors, next-gen firewalls (NGFW) aim to increase utility of the firewalls by providing a deeper level of application awareness.